Last reviewed on 18th October 2021

 A buy to let remortgage can allow you to withdraw equity in a property.
 The equity withdrawn can then be used to purchase another property, or used for renovations.

 Changing the term of your current mortgage

 Remortgaging can be very beneficial if it makes financial sense.
 Property owners that have run into financial difficulty can also use a remortgage to pay off debt.

-There are situations where remortgaging may not be a good idea.
-You may already be on a great rate, or the buy to let property may be in negative equity.
-In such situations, it could even be impossible to remortgage.
+There are situations when a remortgage may not be the best option.
+You’re perhaps already on a great rate, or the buy to let property may be in negative equity.
+In other situations it may even become impossible to remortgage.

 Which buy to let deals should you choose?

 Buy to let remortgage rates explained

 Always consider the overall cost of a mortgage and if you’re not sure, utilise the expertise of a mortgage advisor.

 Low rate mortgages often have high fees attached, so be careful before making any decisions.
 In comparison, even if an attractive rate has high fees, it may still be cheaper overall.